mondeja/project-config/docs/in-depth/serialization.rst

 #####################

 Some plugins like :ref:`reference/plugins:jmespath` apply their actions against object-serialized version of files.
+Also, the style files itself parsed by **project-config** to execute the rules are serialized to objects.

 This is really convenient for configuration files because the most common files formats like JSON, TOML or YAML can be converted into a map (dictionary in Python, object in Javascript) to perform operations against the structured nodes.

-Serialization converts strings to a Python dictionary using loader functions depending on the passed format.
+The serialization process of **project-config** converts strings to Python dictionaries using loader functions depending on the format of the files.
 The format is discovered, based mostly on file names, using `identify`_.

 .. _identify: https://github.com/pre-commit/identify